 Here at Landform Surveys, we are always evaluating new technology with regard to its benefits in survey accuracy, efficiency savings and improving the quality of our deliverables.

-In recent months we have looked at the Trimble TX8 laser scanner to compliment our existing FARO scanner, and have also looked at various UAV systems to evaluate their use and performance.
+In recent months we have looked at the Trimble TX8 laser scanner to complement our existing FARO scanner, and have also looked at various UAV systems to evaluate their use and performance.

 While UAV (unmanned aerial vehicles) aren’t new technology, it’s only been within the past few years that they have become affordable enough to be popular for commercial and civilian use.
 Having heard good things about the benefits that they provide, we decided to look into how we could use them to improve the surveying experience for clients.